Vauxhall Cavalier: Mark II (1981–1988)

+First Facelift — Mk2b (1985–1987)

-Over the course of the model's lifetime, there were two facelifts mirroring changes made to the Ascona - firstly for the 1985 model year which saw revised grilles, modified rear lamp clusters, new steering wheels, upgraded equipment, new upholstery options and different instrument graphics - some of these changes came direct from the recently introduced Kadett E/Astra Mark 2.
+Mirroring changes being made to the Opel Ascona C, an updated Cavalier debuted in late 1984 (for the 1985 model year) which saw all models gain the "eggcrate" grille from the CD model, modified rear lamp clusters with darkened detailing, new steering wheels, larger steering column stalk switches, upgraded equipment, new upholstery options and different instrument graphics — some of these changes came direct from the recently introduced Kadett E/Astra Mark 2.
+Engine options were further expanded, with the fuel injected 1.8L engine now being available on GL trim.

+Second Facelift — Mk2c (1987–1988)

-Despite the launch of an all-new Cavalier being just a year away, a further update in 1987 saw the grilles and rear lamp clusters revised again in a style similar to the larger Senator model together with further improvements to equipment levels.
-A new 2.0L engine option became available on CD, SRi and GLS trim, whilst the availability of the fuel injected 1.8L unit was extended down to L trim.
+Late 1986 saw the range updated for the second time before its eventual replacement by the Vectra A/Mk3 model in 1988, with new body-colour front grilles and rear lamp clusters revised again in a style similar to the larger Senator model together with further improvements to equipment levels.
+A new 2.0L version of the Family II engine became available on CD, SRi and GLS trim, whilst the availability of the fuel injected 1.8L unit was extended down to L trim.

-By the end of its life cycle, the top of the range version was the powerful 2.0 SRi130, which had 130 hp and could exceed 120 mph.
+The SRi model was now available with the uprated 20SEH engine, which had 130 hp and could exceed 120 mph.
 This had the same engine as the Astra GTE 8v (20SEH), though it was more powerful owing to a better exhaust route.

 The last version of the Cavalier Mark II to be launched was the Cavalier Calibre.
 Based on the SRi130 with styling from Aston Martin/Tickford and the bodykit, sports suspension and exhaust being produced by Irmscher, it was a limited production run of only 500 cars.
 The car came with a very high specification including a trip computer, Recaro seats, power windows and power steering.
 It cost around £13,000 when released in 1987.

 Vauxhall sold 807,624 examples of the second generation Cavalier between 1981 and 1988.
 By December 1989, it was the third most common model of car on British roads, although these government statistics mostly calculated each car by its generation rather than by different nameplate, with pre and post facelifted versions of an unchanged basic design (for example the Ford Sierra) being counted separately.

 In August 2006, Auto Express named it as the country's sixth most scrapped car of the last 30 years, with just 6,343 (fewer than 1%) still on the road.
 The only car to cease production after the Cavalier Mark II, and which disappeared at a greater rate, was the Skoda Estelle (which was withdrawn from sale in 1990).
 By December 2009, that figure had fallen to a mere 1,289.